.303 British Ammo

 Year Event

-1895 Adoption of the Lee-Enfield rifle, which would become synonymous with the .303 British cartridge.
+1895 Adoption of the Lee-Enfield rifle, which would become the primary platform for the .303 British cartridge.

-1892 Transition from black powder to cordite propellant, significantly improving performance.
+1892 Transition from black powder to cordite smokeless powder in .303 British ammunition.

-1888 Development of the .303 British cartridge for the Lee-Metford rifle.
+1888 Development and introduction of the .303 British cartridge for use in the Lee-Metford rifle.

 .303 British Performance Characteristics

-The .303 British cartridge offers robust performance that made it effective in military service and popular for hunting.
-Here's a breakdown of its key performance characteristics:
+The .303 British cartridge offers robust performance characteristics that have made it effective in military service and popular for hunting.
+Here's a breakdown of its key performance attributes:

 Characteristic Performance